echemdb/svgdigitizer/doc/workflow.md

 ![inkscape_smoothed_path_curve](files/images/inkscape_smoothed_path_curve.png)

 7. Add a text field to the plot containing the scan rate with which the data was acquired.
 This value is not necessarily given in the plot or figure description and might have to be extracted from the text of the manuscript.
-Here, `scan rate: 50 mV / s`.
+Here, `scan rate: 50 mV / s`. (mandatory for `svgdigitizer.electrochemistry.cv.CV`)
+8. Add a figure identifier such as `figure: 2a` (mandatory for submission to [echemdb](https://github.com/echemdb/website))
+9. Add tags describing the data with commonly used acronyms.
+In this case: `tags: BCV, HER`. (mandatory for submission to [echemdb](https://github.com/echemdb/website))
-8. Feel free to add a comment to the plot.
-This comment will later be included in the metadata file and will be shown on the website.
+10. Feel free to add a comment to the plot.
+This comment will later be included in the metadata file and will be shown on the [echemdb website](https://echemdb.github.io/website/).
 Use a full sentence, for example, `comment: The curve is a bit noisy.`
-7. Add a text field highlighting any additional measurements which were acquired simultaneously with the digitized curve and are shown in the same figure.
+11. Add a text field highlighting any additional measurements which were acquired simultaneously with the digitized curve and are shown in the same figure.
 In the example, the bottom plot shows DEMS data.
 This can be indicated by `linked: DEMS`.
 The field can contain multiple types of measurements if applicable.
 Also use acronyms commonly used in the community.

 The final file should look like this: